1999saki/Nutrition-Ai-ChatBot/README.md

   - Generates a personalized diet chart based on your preferences such as age, weight, dietary choices, and activity level.

 - **/generate_recipe**
   - Provides a healthy recipe based on the list of ingredients you provide.
+It can be used as customised diet planner.

 ### Example Queries
 - "What should I eat for breakfast if I want to lose weight?"